How to Pick the Best Handgun Caliber For Hunting

 Handgun hunters do not have as many cartridges to choose from as rifle hunters.
-And, since handgun cartridges generate much slower muzzle velocities, load selection is even more critical.
+And, since handgun cartridges generate much slower muzzle velocities, load selection is critical when picking the best handgun caliber for hunting.
 Forget that nonsense about needing 1,000 foot-pounds of energy to kill a deer.
 That was just the opinion—one that’s been repeated too many times—of a gun writer with way too much time on his hands.
 Handgun ammunition intended for personal protection can work for hunting, but for the best results, you want a load purpose-built for taking game.

 Penetration is critical and paramount.
 Exit holes put more blood on the ground quicker, and handguns do not cause near the amount of hemorrhaging as rifles.
 Matching the cartridge/load to the game you’re after is also important.
 You can kill any critter in the world with a .500 S&W, but that much power is unnecessary for most of what we hunt.

 Here’s a look at 10 handgun hunting cartridges paired with a suitable load for hunting just about everything.
 Is there some overlap, and did we leave some options out?
 Sure.
 But if you follow this guide, the failures you experience will be because of bad shooting.